machinetranslate/machinetranslate.org/events/wmt18.md

 title: WMT18
 end_date: '2018-11-01'
-future_tense_opening_paragraph: The Conference on Machine Translation (<strong>WMT18</strong>) will take place in Brussels, Belgium from 31 to 01 November, 2018.
+future_tense_opening_paragraph: The Conference on Machine Translation (<strong>WMT18</strong>) will take place in Brussels, Belgium from 31 October to 01 November, 2018.
-past_tense_opening_paragraph: The Conference on Machine Translation (<strong>WMT18</strong>) took place in Brussels, Belgium from 31 to 01 November, 2018.
+past_tense_opening_paragraph: The Conference on Machine Translation (<strong>WMT18</strong>) took place in Brussels, Belgium from 31 October to 01 November, 2018.
 name: WMT18
 id: wmt18
 description: Conference on Machine Translation